Tim DiBisceglie: Coaching

 In 2022, Bednarski and DiBisceglie co-coached the Gill St. Bernard's Knights to their eighth New Jersey State Championship and their fifth consecutive NJSIAA Non-Public B State Championship, achieved on November 15, 2023.
 The Knights concluded the season with a 16–6–1 record, triumphing over the Non-Public B South Sectional Champions, St. Rose, in a thrilling championship match.
 After 100 minutes of play ended in a 0–0 draw, the match was decided by penalty kicks, where Gill St. Bernard's emerged victorious with a 3–2 win.
 This championship win came almost twelve years to the day when GSB won their first ever NJSIAA Non-Public B State Championship, also over St. Rose.
 In that 2010 title match, DiBisceglie, as a player, scored two assists in the 3–0 win over St. Rose.

 In 2023, DiBisceglie and Bednarski guided the Gill St. Bernard's Knights to their sixth consecutive and ninth overall State Championship.
 The Knights, as the #1 seed, advanced to the State title match by dominating the four-round, single-elimination North Jersey Sectionals.
 From October 27 through November 7, they scored 21 goals while conceding only 1.
 Then on November 10, the Non-Public B Northern Champion Knights defeated the Southern Jersey Non-Public B Champs, Moorestown Friends 5–0.

 On November 21, 2024, DiBisceglie served as the Associate Head Coach for the Gill St. Bernard Knights, who boasted a 16-6-1 record.
 The team secured their seventh consecutive State title and tenth overall by triumphing over the top-seeded New Jersey South Boys Non-Public B Champion, Moorestown Friends High School, with an 8-0 victory, thereby clinching the overall New Jersey Boys Non-Public B Championship.
 Earlier, on November 12, 2024, the Knights advanced to the State Final by defeating the #1 seeded Montclair Kimberly Academy, marking their 10th Sectional Championship win since 2009.

+In the spring of 2026, Gill St. Bernard’s made a major change to their Boy's Soccer program.
+Head Coach Tony Bednarsky retired from coaching on May 21st after 36 years, leading GSB Soccer to 610 wins.
+Bednarsky retired as one of the winningest coaches in New Jersey boys' soccer history.

+On the same day, Director of Athletics Jenn Noon announced that Tim DiBisceglie ’13 will take over as Boys’ Soccer Head Coach.
+“Noon stated that DiBisceglie's understanding of the school's tradition as a former student-athlete would help carry the program forward.”
+DiBisceglie will begin the 2026 season with an overall coaching record of 122-45-11 including seven New Jersey state titles in his eight years at Gill St Bernard's.
+As a player for GSB (2009-12), his team's overall record was 55-17-2 with one NJ state, three Non-Public B, one Prep-B, and two Valley Division championships.